 In line with Government guidance on reducing social contact from Tuesday 24 March 2020, we will be operating an emergency repairs service only.
-All non-emergency repairs will be dealt when the Government advises us that it is safe to do so.
+All non-emergency repairs will be dealt with when the Government advises us that it is safe to do so.

 The list of emergency repairs is below and follows key emergencies outlined in the Right to Repair legislation.

 We will only be carrying out emergency repairs and where the immediate safety and well-being of our customers is at risk.

 Definition of Emergency Repairs: